tbela99/gzip/README.md

 # V2.1

+0. Added push notifications using onesignal
-0. Added pwa manifest.
+1. Added pwa manifest.
 The app is installable as a standalone application (tested on google chrome/android)
 1. Precached urls list.
 You can now provide a list of urls that will be precached when the service worker is installed.
-1. Manage Web Push subscription using OneSignal
 1. Added router api.
 Add routes to customize fetch event networking strategy by using either a static route or a regexp
+1. Rebuild service worker and the manifest whenever the plugin is installed or the settings are updated

 # V2.0